History & Heritage

 The gallery of photographs above shows a selection of the illustrative materials held within the archive.

-The John Jarrold Printing Museum, recognising the printing heritage of the company, has now been transferred to the care of Norwich Printing Museum.
-In late 2019 the collection was moved into storage.
-Norwich Printing Museum is seeking a new site to open again as a working printing museum.
-For any enquiries, please email email@example.com
+The John Jarrold Printing Museum has now been transferred to the care of Norwich Printing Museum.
+The bulk of the collection is now in storage.
+Norwich Printing Museum has set up a small museum at Blickling is seeking a new site to open again as a working printing museum.